Nakh peoples: Agricultural structures

 proposed that Epala and Aparri may correspond to Urartian irrigation canal name "pili" and Hurrian "pilli/a".

 Some irrigation structures were built also on lowlands but they were less complicated.

 Vehicles

 Carts and carriages made by Vainakh masters were highly valued in the region and beyond.
 Products of Vainakh masters brought power not only to the Caucasian peoples, but also by such excess power to the established industry of Russia.
-To support non-competitive domestic producers, Russia overlaid Vainakh manufacturers with large fees.
-At this complaining Terek Cossacks in their letters to Russian Government, despite the fact that they are a natural enemy of the tree.
+To support non-competitive domestic producers, Russia overlaid Vainakh manufacturers with large fees after complaints from the Terek Cossacks in their letters to the Russian government.
 In 1722 the Russian Army bought 616 vehicles for 1308 rubles, at a time when the annual salary of the governor of the three villages was only 50 rubles.